 The Teahouses

 The Solukhumbu area is known for its extremely well-maintained paths and conveniently accessible teahouses.
 Visiting the mountain’s famed teahouses is guaranteed to be an unforgettable experience, as you can relax, enjoy the warmth, and meet people from all over the globe who are on the same trip.
-They may be quite simple and seem more like a homestay than a hotel, but you will be surrounded by friendly and inviting locals, have some hot meals and a shower, and appreciate a fantastic experience that very few travelers visiting Nepal will get the opportunity to see.
+They may be quite simple and seem more like a homestay than a hotel, but you will be surrounded by friendly and inviting locals, have some hot meals and a shower, and appreciate a fantastic experience that very few travellers visiting Nepal will get the opportunity to see.
 Furthermore, the wonderful hospitality and brilliant smiles of your Sherpa lodge owners will just improve the entire experience by a factor of ten.

 A Cultural Insight